 Worms Head, near Rhossili, is probably the most photographed feature along the Gower coast.
 The 'Worm' is a low headland joined to the mainland by a natural causeway only at low tide.
 The headland and the surrounding cliffs are protected as a nature reserve, and a reserve centre operated by the Countryside Council for Wales is housed in an old coastguard lookout.

 Seals and porpoises are common visitors to Worms Head, and there is also a National Trust Visitor Centre.
 There are two Stone Age chambered tombs on Rhossili Down, and Iron Age hill forts on the cliffs.

 At the north end of Rhossili Bay is Bury Holms, yet another island accessible only at low tide.
 The island was the home of 6th-century hermit St. Cenydd, and the remains of a medieval church can still be seen.

 The Gower Heritage Centre at Parkmill is housed in a working 14th-century water-powered corn and sawmill.
 Aside from information on the Gower area, the centre aims to give visitors a taste of what daily life was like here a century or more ago with hands-on "living history" exhibits.

 Brecon Beacons National Park

 This is walking country and the peaks and valleys are crisscrossed by numerous waymarked trails.
 Well, not totally walker's country; they must share the Beacons with sheep, who vastly outnumber the humans here.
 More ...

 Gower Area of Outstanding Natural Beauty

 The very first AONB, Gower is blessed with a wide variety of outstanding scenery, from the limestone headlands at Oxwich Bay to the salt-marshes and dunes in the north.
-Inland, the landscape includes 5 different nature reserves set in heath, grasslands, and oak woodlands.
+Inland, the landscape includes five different nature reserves set in heath, grasslands, and oak woodlands.